renatocaliari/contornos/docs/en/tools.md

 - [Ńavigator](https://navigator.com/) - Navigator brings collaborative agendas, files, notes and action items to every meeting on your calendar.
 - [Yabuu](https://yabbu.com/) - Make better decisions.
 Better preparation leads to better discussions and this results in decisions that enjoy better support.
 The Decider - Decide better together.
 Answer a few simple questions to explore better ways to make group decisions.

+## For group dynamics
+- [PopStage](https://popstage.com/) - PopStage gives your training program the feeling of being in the same room by offering flexible layouts for each activity type: lectures, polls, breakout, whiteboards, and more.